 This Web site contains many links to resources and services such as adoption, foster care, KTAP, adult abuse, child care services, child support, food stamps and more.

-Commission for Children with Special Health Care Needs
+Office for Children with Special Health Care Needs

 Department for Community Based Services (DCBS) Directory

-This directory gives you the phone number and address for each of the state's 120 local community based services offices.
+This directory gives you the phone number and address for each of the state's 120 local community-based services offices.
 These are the offices that determine KCHIP eligibility.

 Department for Public Health